Securing the OpenSSH Server

 To enhance security, using a non-standard port such as

-each line with changes to apply non-default settings. -
+ito switch into insert mode invim,esc,and:wqto save and exit your file.
+Uncomment#each line with changes to apply non-default settings.

 Direct login as root through

-is a system's most dangerous security vulnerability.
+sshis a system's most dangerous security vulnerability.
 Even with a strong root password, there is always a possibility that a hacker can find it using brute force attacks.
-Avoiding direct root login viassh
+Avoiding direct root login viasshis recommended to mitigate this risk.
+Instead, log in as a regular user and use thesudoorsucommands to run commands as root when necessary.
+This approach improves the system’s overall security and reduces the likelihood of successful attacks.
+Search forPermitRootloginto verify it is disabled by default and change it fromprohibit-passwordtono.

 Limiting